vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 These hardware components do I use for this project.

-Affiliate links are used here.
+Also affiliate links are used here.
 Same price, and you sponsor this blog.

 ### SCD40 CO2 sensor